contis2908/type-write/README.md

 This Element is currently using Polymer 1 but will be updated shortly to the latest version.

 ### Features
-The type-write-animation element has the following properties available that allow its customization:
+The type-write element has the following properties available that allow its customization:

 1. An array for its text content
 2. Character type speed